 It’s week 12 of school for us!
 Week 12 means we’re continuing Word Family Bootcamp and really diving into blending and decoding CVC words!
 We actually do some blending and segmenting during ABC BOOTCAMP but now it will be our focus!
 I’m pumped to see them apply the knowledge from ABC BOOTCAMP!
-We are continuing our district-mandated Wit And Wisdom requirements, and our foundational skills curriculum.
+We are continuing our district-mandated requirements and our foundational skills curriculum.
 And this week, we’re starting November with Turkey Trouble, counting tasks, and turkey art projects!
 This year, my goal is to show you that you can use our TKS resources along with required curriculums so you’ll see that happening throughout the school year!

 Note about Halloween: we will celebrate Halloween in our classroom on Monday, November 1 due to picture day and teacher conferences on Friday.
 I feel like this is actually a good idea since Halloween is Sunday and the kids will be on a sugar high all day anyway!
 Why not embrace the crazy, right?!

 - We are required to wear masks indoors but not at recess.